The Photochemical Birth of the Hydrated Electron in Liquid Water: Results and Discussion

 Figure \ref{fig:evolution_CEPT}\textbf{A} shows the time evolution of the cosine angle between each dipole vector of the water molecules and its dipole orientation at the end of the simulation, where the hydrated electron is fully localized.
 This measure quantifies how much each molecule reorients relative to its final configuration.
 We distinguish between water molecules that ultimately form the first solvation shell of the electron and those that remain farther away.
 For the population of waters that are eventually hydrogen bonded to the excess electron, we observe two phases of the dynamics.
 In the first part that occurs within the first 400 fs the dipole rotates by $\sim$ 20 degrees, this leads to a reduction of the radius of gyration from 5 to 4 \AA.
 These initial timescale fundamentally corresponds also to the creation of the initial cavity that will host the excess electron.
 On a timescale beyond 500 fs, further rotation of these water molecules leads to the final localization of the excess electron.

 In addition to these rotational dynamics, Figure \ref{fig:evolution_CEPT}\textbf{B} shows that localization also involves collective translational motion.
 Water molecules in the first solvation shell move on average by approximately 1.2 \AA\ relative to their final positions, a displacement slightly larger than that of the more distant water molecules.
 Overall, our results show that both rotational and translational rearrangements of specific water molecules are necessary for the localization of the hydrated electron.
 These collective motions also cause a notable distortion of the hydrogen bond network, consistent with experimental findings from ionization studies in liquid water\cite{lin2021imaging}.
+A similar reorganizational response has been reported in ab initio molecular dynamics simulations of carbon dioxide reduction in water\cite{rybkin2020mechanism,neupane2024exploring}, where the breaking of hydrogen bonds in the second solvation shell triggers the stabilization of the excess electron on the carbon dioxide molecule.
+This process also involves coupled translational and rotational motions of water molecules, closely paralleling the behavior observed in our simulations.

 As alluded to earlier, the creation of the excess electron after photoexcitation also leads to the formation of a hydronium ion (\hydronioum) and a hydroxyl radical (\ohradical).
 To investigate the behavior of these species during the excited-state dynamics, we present in Figure \ref{fig:evolution_CEPT}\textbf{C} the coupling between the gyration radius of the electron and the distance between the \ohradical\ and the \hydronioum.
 Interestingly, our analysis reveals three distinct minima in the \ohradical(\hydronioum) distance, particularly in the region of low gyration radius where the electron becomes localized.
 These minima occur at $\sim$2.6, 4.3, and 6.2 \AA.
 Our simulations are in excellent agreement with very recent time-resolved electron diffraction experiments following the ionization of liquid water, where the corresponding minima were found at 2.4, 3.4, and 5.8 \AA\cite{lin2021imaging}.
 These three minima correspond to situations involving the initial formation of contact ion-radical pair and then the separation mediated by the solvent.
 Although previous theoretical studies have identified the \ohradical(\hydronioum) pair by simulating ionized water with the electron removed\cite{marsalek2011chasing,pieniazek2008electronic,kamarchik2010spectroscopic}, our findings show for the first time, the creation of these correlated structures upon photoexcitation starting from the neutral bulk water.